The Best We Could Do: Themes

 The novel touches on many themes, including family, parenthood, belonging, the meaning of home, and the importance of education.

 It also touches on important themes such as historical memory and narrative.
 In telling her parents' story, Bui offers a different narrative about the Vietnam War from the one usually seen in American films and textbooks.
 Bui also focuses on how members of her family will remember the same events differently, and the differences can be based on the person's gender, class, politics, life experiences, etc. Bui has publicly stated that it is important to her and her family that the novel be "good for the Vietnamese people," and that motivated her parents to reveal their hardships in the novel.

-The novel is an autobiography and a refugee story, and in interviews Bui has expressed her thoughts on contemporary immigration issues in the United States and how important narrative and storytelling is to humanize immigrants.
+The novel is an autobiography and a refugee story, and in interviews Bui has expressed her thoughts on contemporary immigration issues in the United States and how important narrative and storytelling are to humanize immigrants.